fewlines-education/dev-bootcamp-exercises/02_programming_fundamentals/05_algorithms_day_3/05_destructure_and_spread_advanced/README.md

   },
 };

-const clientCart = getCart(deliveryHell);
+const customerCart = getCart(deliveryHell);

-// a client's cart should look like:
+// a customer's cart should look like:
 {
   firstName: 'John',
   lastName: "Doe",